THE SALVATION ARMY PRESENTS THE

 Orange County possesses one of the highest income inequality values in the Greater Los Angeles area.

-people experienced homelessness in 2019
+people experienced homelessness in 2022

-of children live below the poverty line
+children live below the poverty line

 0 Million

-people in Orange County’s opulation
+people in Orange County's population

-More than 384,000 residents of Orange County live in poverty
+More than 318,000 residents of Orange County live in poverty

 of homeless are unsheltered